 National Disability Insurance Agency

-For the past four consecutive years, AHA has been engaged by the National Disability Insurance Agency (NDIA) to conduct telephone surveys of NDIS participants and their families.
-AHA has conducted more than 20,000 surveys for the NDIA, including 10,000 surveys between August and October 2019.
+For the past five consecutive years, AHA has been engaged by the National Disability Insurance Agency (NDIA) to conduct telephone surveys of NDIS participants and their families.
+AHA will be conducting this survey with NDIS participants from September to November 2020.

 The survey is the Long Form Outcomes Framework (LFOF) – designed to capture the outcomes of NDIS participants across several domains, including:

-The survey results assist the NDIA to identify the types of supports that lead to good outcomes for participants, and to improve the Scheme.
-Further information about the NDIS is available at www.ndis.gov.au.
+The survey results assist the NDIA to identify the types of supports that lead to good outcomes for participants and to improve the Scheme.